nemodaattila/bookwebshop-backend/README.md

 # bookwebshop-backend

-Backend side of a Web-based book shop
+Backend side of a Web-based bookshop

 ## Used softwares: